 5. Customer segments.
 Here you need to segment your target audience: describe who you work for and which of your customer segments are a priority.

 6. Customer relationships.
 This section focuses on how the company interacts with its clients.
-Maybe you have a personal customer service or offer self-service?
+Maybe you have a personalized customer service or offer self-service?
 Do you sell a finished product or work together with the client?
-Make sure to consider and describe these details.
+Make sure you consider and describe these details.

 7. Channels.
 How do you communicate with current and potential customers?
 Maybe it’s social networks, in-app advertising, or support service?
-And how can people purchase your products and services?
+How can people purchase your products and services?